dssg/cincinnati/README.md

 ##Feature generation

-Once you have uploaded all the data, you will be able to generate features for the model, to do that run:
+Once you have uploaded all the data, you will be able to generate features for the model, for more information run:

-`python -m blight_risk_prediction.features.featurebot`
+`./blight_risk_prediction/features/featurebot.py --help`

 See [blight_risk_prediction/](blight_risk_prediction/) folder for more details on how to generate features.

 ##Modeling

+For information on hwo to run models, run:

+`./blight_risk_prediction/model.py --help`

 ###Logging model results